 About the Journal

 Ambiente & Água - An Interdisciplinary Journal of Applied Science (AMBIAGUA) is a journal edited by the Institute for Environmental Research in Hydrographic Basins (IPABHi) that publishes original articles which contribute to the advancement of Environmental Sciences and Water Resources.
 The journal began in 2006 and published an edition every four months until December 31st, 2013).
-Between 2014 and 2017 issues were published every three months, but on January 2018 the journal adopted a continuous publication model divided in six numbers per year.
+Between 2014 and 2022 issues were published every two months, but on January 2023 the journal adopted a continuous publication model in volumes.

 Its abbreviated title is Rev. Ambient. Água, which should be used in bibliographies, footnotes and bibliographical references.

 - CAB Abstracts

 - Directory of Abstract Indexing for Journals (DAIJ)

 - Directory of Open Access Journals - DOAJ